A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design

 In this article, we provide an affirmative answer.
 Our work assumes that the state of the auction is affected by the state and the seller's action in the preceding step.
-To facilitate interpretation, we refer to the seller's action in this context as ``item choice": bidders' later preferences could be affected by the types of items sold in previous rounds, a phenomenon well-documented by empirical works in auctions ~\citep{lusht1994order,jones2004auction,lange2010price,ginsburgh2007organizing}.
+To facilitate interpretation, we refer to the seller's action in this context as ``item choice'': bidders' later preferences could be affected by the types of items sold in previous rounds, a phenomenon well-documented by empirical works in auctions ~\citep{lusht1994order,jones2004auction,lange2010price,ginsburgh2007organizing}.

 As is the case in many real-world problems, we assume that the underlying transition dynamics and the bidder's valuations are both unknown.
-We further emphasize that we do not make any truthfulness assumption on the bidders, allowing them to be strategic with their reporting.
-Under such a challenging setting, our goal is to learn the optimal policy of the seller in the unknown environment, in the presence of nontruthful bidders.
+We further emphasize that we do not make any truthfulness assumptions about the bidders, allowing them to be strategic with their reporting.
+Under such a challenging setting, our goal is to learn the optimal policy of the seller in the unknown environment, in the presence of untruthful bidders.

 { \textbf{Our Contributions.}} We begin by summarizing the three key challenges we face.
 First, bidders have the incentive to report their valuation untruthfully, in hopes of manipulating the seller's learned policy, through either overbidding or underbidding, making it difficult to estimate their true preferences and the underlying MDP dynamics.
 Existing works such as~\citet{amin2014repeated,golrezaei2019dynamic,deng2020robust} do not apply due to technical challenges unique to MDP.
-Second, when the market noise distribution is unknown, even in the bandit setting existing literature often only obtains $\tilde{\cO}(K^{2/3})$ guarantee~\citep{amin2014repeated,golrezaei2019dynamic} and $\Omega(K^{2/3})$ revenue regret lower bound exists~\citep{kleinberg2003value}.
-Third, the seller's reward function, namely revenue, is unknown, nonlinear, and can not be directly observed from the bidders' submitted bids and LSVI-UCB cannot be directly applied.
+Second, when the market noise distribution is unknown, even in the bandit setting existing literature often only obtains $\tilde{\cO}(K^{2/3})$ guarantee~\citep{amin2014repeated,golrezaei2019dynamic} and $\Omega(K^{2/3})$ revenue regret lower bound exists \re{in the worst case}~\citep{kleinberg2003value}.
+Third, the seller's reward function, namely revenue, is unknown, nonlinear, and can not be directly observed from the bidders' submitted bids, and LSVI-UCB~\citep{jin2020provably} cannot be directly applied.